noamross/testpack/README.md

 testpack
 ========

-A package for addition in R
+A package for addition in R. So important!